+This report highlights export certification requirements for Russia.
 In general, Russia does not accept generic veterinary certificates issued by the competent U.S. authorities, which certify products are in compliance with U.S. standards.
-Rather, Russia requires veterinary certificates to provide several specific attestations in addition to a "catch-all meets Eurasian Economic Union requirements" (previously "meets Russian/Customs Union requirements").
-The Eurasian Economic Union requirements present challenges to exporters, as they cover a wide range of goods of animal and plant origin, are extremely prescriptive, and, in certain instances, are neither based on risk assessments nor international standards.
+Rather, Russia requires veterinary certificates to provide several specific attestations in addition to a catch-all "meets Eurasian Economic Union requirements" (previously "meets Russian/Customs Union requirements").
+The Eurasian Economic Union requirements present challenges to exporters, as they cover a wide range of goods of animal and plant origin, are extremely prescriptive, and, in certain instances, are based on neither risk assessments nor international standards.

-In order to export to Russia considerable documentation is required from both governments and must be provided in Russian.
+In order to export to Russia considerable documentation is required from both governments and it must be provided in Russian.
 Cargo can be detained for certification errors, so particular attention should be paid to ensuring the accuracy of the information contained therein.
 Exporters who have the most success in Russia, particularly those new to the market, often choose to work with experienced brokers or importers.
 While this report does not provide detailed information on export health certificates issued by U.S. government agencies, up-to-date information is available from the relevant agencies on their websites (links are provided later in this report).

 In August 2014, Russia introduced a ban on a list of products from the United States, Canada, European Union, Australia, and Norway in retaliation to economic sanctions against Russia due to events in the region.
-The ban, initially announced for one calendar year, has been extended until the end of 2018.
+The ban, initially announced for one calendar year, has been repeatedly extended and remains in effect until the end of 2020.
 The list of agricultural products currently includes swine, some beef, pork and by-products, poultry, fruits, vegetables, fish, seafood, cheese, milk, and a variety of other products.
-For a full list of banned items in English please see GAIN report RS1754 Russia Expands Food Import Ban to Swine and By-Products.
+For a full list of banned items in English please see GAIN report RS1907 Russia Extended Food Import Ban through End 2020.